PORT LINCOLN MODEL AEROSPORT CLUB

 Come And Join Us On Saturday And Have Some Fun

 Are you looking for something to do this Saturday?
-Call Dave today at 040760400 if you would like to have a go.
+Call Jeff today at 0427320057 if you would like to have a go.

 Welcome to Port Lincoln Model Aerosport Club